koskath/arete2/course_content/SC/final_md_files/Lecture4/lecture_4_slide_19_img1.md

-The image depicts a conveyor belt system with six human figures engaged in an assembly line process.
+# The image in slide 19 of lecture 4 depicts a conveyor belt system with six human figures engaged in an assembly line process.
 The assembly line consists of a horizontal conveyor belt that runs from left to right.

 1. **Human Figures**:
    - There are six human figures, each depicted wearing a hat.
 They are positioned on both sides of the conveyor belt.